hyprwm/hyprland-wiki/pages/Configuring/Multi-GPU.md

 ## Telling Hyprland which GPU to use

-After determining which "card" belongs to which GPU, we now have to tell Hyprland the GPU we want to use primarily.
-This is done by setting the `AQ_DRM_DEVICES` environment variable.
+After determining which "card" belongs to which GPU, we can now tell Hyprland which GPUs to use by setting the `AQ_DRM_DEVICES` environment variable.

 {{< callout type=info >}}